kamwro/storage-calculator/README.md

 - List endpoints now return a paginated object: `{ data, total, limit, offset }`.
 - The UI consumes the `data` array for tables and can wire pagination controls using `total`, `limit`, and `offset`.

-Python service (Cargo Processor)
+Cargo service (Cargo)

-I include a small Python service exposing a GraphQL mutation to ingest raw data and return normalized Item Types/Items.
+I include a small Cargo service exposing a GraphQL mutation to ingest raw data and return normalized Item Types/Items.
 Tools (or the backend) authenticate via a service key header.

 GraphQL sketch: